 What is Shift-Left Testing?

 Shift-left testing is the practice of testing earlier in the software development process and shifting activities to the left on a product delivery timeline.
 It involves testing at each stage of the SDLC, rather than waiting until the end.
-This shift-left approach enables teams to catch and address any issues much earlier in the process, saving time and money.
+This shift-left approach enables product and development teams to catch and address any issues much earlier in the process, saving time and money.

 Organizations that do proactive planning and discovery on requirements, architecture, and design should also be conceptualizing their quality controls early and often.